JurajJakubik56/broadside-cycif-stitch/README.md

 1. clone this repository to a folder
 2. copy the `example-nextflow.config` file and rename it to `nextflow.config`
-   1. specify paths to the nextflow work directory and the calibration directory of the microscope that generated the tiles
+   1. specify paths to the nextflow work directory, conda environment.yml file, and the calibration directory of the microscope that generated the tiles
 3. navigate to `./nextflow` and run `mvn package`
-4. run `bin/check-slide-status /path/to/slide/` to get output on slide
+4. run `bin/check-slide-status /path/to/slide/` to get some info on a slide
-5. modify and run `bin/stitch-multiple` to run the pipeline for each slide
+5. modify and run `bin/cycif-stitch /path/to/slide/` to run the pipeline for a slide